tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

   * **-o**, **\--out-context-name**=_CONTEXT\_FILE\_NAME_:

-    Optional file name to use for the returned object context, otherwise a default of _primary.ctx_ is used.
+    File name to use for the returned object context, required.

   * **-L**, **\--policy-file**=_POLICY\_FILE_: